themysterysolver/MINESWEEPER-JAVA/out/production/MINESWEEPER-JAVA/README.md

 - Ofc to have fun🕺

 > If u want to learn how to develop this?
-Then you can view my commits,it guides you to do the same work.
+Then you can view my commits,it guides you to  how do the same work.

 ## GamePlay